byq77/docusaurus-husarion-docs/docs/manuals/rosbot-manual.md

     <tr>
         <td>CORE2-ROS</td>
         <td>1</td>
         <td>Advanced version of CORE2 with an Up Board computer.
 CORE2 real-time controller is based on STM32F407 microcontroller.
-The SBC runs on Ubuntu-based OS, customized to use ROS, <a href="https://husarion.com/core2/">more details</a>.</td>
+The SBC runs on Ubuntu-based OS, customized to use ROS.</td>
     </tr>
     <tr>
         <td>LIDAR</td>